THE SAO PAULO ZOO ELEPHANTS

 We only had an hour to visit both Asian and African elephant enclosures before the zoo closed, so we were unable to observe for as long as we would have liked.
-Teresita was a short walk away, and typical to most African elephants, was active and animated.
-During our visit we only saw her stereotype mildly for a few moments.
+Teresita was a short walk away and, typical to most African elephants, was active and animated.
+During our visit, we only saw her stereotype mildly for a few moments.
 The rest of the time she walked back and forth, finding ways to try and occupy her time.
 She would climb over her perimeter fence (just a short wooden one – all zoo enclosures in Brazil have moats) and stretch as far as she could, reaching for some fresh branches or grass to eat.
 Even when there is grass in an elephant’s enclosure, if the enclosure is small, all of the dirt and grass becomes thoroughly contaminated with urine, so they won’t eat it.
-Because of her doing this regularly, she has muscle tone that many captive elephants do not have.
-She had a swelling over one of her eyes, and only has one tusk.
-From what we’ve been told, Teresita, has been labeled as uncooperative and aggressive among other names that “bad” elephants find themselves with in captivity, but most elephants are just misunderstood and aren’t given the opportunity to show who they truly are.
+Because she did this regularly, she has muscle tone that many captive elephants do not have.
+She had swelling over one of her eyes, and only has one tusk.
+From what we’ve been told, Teresita, has been labeled as uncooperative and aggressive, among other names that “bad” elephants find themselves with in captivity, but most elephants are just misunderstood and aren’t given the opportunity to show who they truly are.